Calling all STEM volunteers!

-TAME is going all-virtual for our STEM Competition Season this year, and we need Virtual Volunteers to make it great!
-Pitch in for a 3-hour shift and inspire future STEM professionals around Texas.
+TAME’s all-virtual State STEM Competition launches April 24th and we need Virtual Volunteers to make it great!
+Pitch in for a 3-hour shift and inspire future STEM professionals throughout the state of Texas.

-TAME will provide training and access to the event; all you need is a good internet connection and an interest in mentoring the next generation of STEM achievers.
+TAME will provide access to the event; all you need is a good internet connection, a computer or device with a camera, and an interest in mentoring the next generation of STEM achievers.

 10-Second Video Selfie